top of page

 • Defense for small business clients: Good small business cyber hygiene mentioned in this article.

-5G Based Attacks:
+5G Based Attacks Defenses

 5G has introduced new security features to mitigate these vulnerabilities, such as: Stronger encryption for both signaling and data.
 Mutual authentication between the user equipment and the network.
 Enhanced privacy features to protect user identities from being easily tracked or intercepted.
 Standalone architecture (SA) reduces the attack surface by relying solely on 5G core protocols rather than legacy LTE infrastructure.